markusfisch/BinaryEye/README.md

 App Bundle without the necessary RenderScript libraries.
 This is another bug in the build tools.

+### 2D barcodes

+If you want to fork this and are only interested in reading 2D barcodes (like QR or Aztec), you may want to remove the custom rotation kernel altogether as ZXing can read 2D barcodes in any orientation.

+This will make your app a bit simpler and saves you from compiling a custom RenderScript kernel for each architecture you want to support.

 [play]: https://play.google.com/store/search?q=barcode%20scanner&c=apps
 [zxing]: https://github.com/zxing/zxing
 [kotlin]: http://kotlinlang.org/